Is our school eligible to participate?

 There is no charge to participate in the program.
 As long as you have an internet connection, you can get resources, fill out your Report Card, and access support.

 Implementing your chosen action project – particularly if it involves facility modifications – may involve some costs.
 EarthGen can help you find local resources to assist with funding and supplies for your action project.
 And keep in mind that many actions result in lower long-term operating or utility costs.

 How long does it take to get certified?

 Although some schools finish in a few months, plan for one full school year to complete the certification process.
 This will give you time to complete the six steps required for certification and make a meaningful lasting change on campus.

 We have already been doing environmental/conservation work; can we get credit for what we have already done?

 Yes!
-Simply choose which environmental category (Energy, Healthy School Buildings, School Grounds & Gardens, Transportation, Waste & Recycling, Water, or At-Home) best matches your work in progress.
+Simply choose which environmental category (Energy, Healthy School Buildings, School Grounds & Gardens, Transportation, Waste & Recycling, Water, Habitat Restoration, or At-Home) best matches your work in progress.
 You will need to complete the report card demonstrating that your school continued to make progress on your action project during the certifying year.
 Contact EarthGen for more guidance.